 After you have completed your foundation program successfully, all students can also apply to access one-on-one Professional career coaching delivered by coaching professionals working with the IEP program.

 Job Search Workshops

 Prepare for a successful job search by attending workshops that give you insights and tips on strategies to succeed.
 While completing your certificate you will be invited to workshops exclusively for IEP program participants on topics such as Professional Branding, Social Media and LinkedIn, Interview Skills and Networking.
-You can also participate in York University’s Career Conversation Panels or view the Career Centre’s videos and resources on line.
+You can also participate in York University’s Career Conversation Panels or view the Career Centre’s videos, useful handouts on job searching and resources on line.